Publications

 title = {State of the Art: Content-based and Hybrid Phishing},

-author = {Luis Felipe Castaño Eduardo Fidalgo and Enrique Alegre and Daisy Chaves and Manuel Sánchez-Paniagua},
+author = {Felipe Castaño and Eduardo Fidalgo and Enrique Alegre and Deisy Chaves and Manuel Sánchez-Paniagua},

 year = {2021},